Evan-Coleman/Navius/docs/roadmaps/06-data-validation.md

 - Ensures all inputs are properly validated for security
 - Integrates seamlessly with Axum's extractors
 - Provides consistent error responses
-- Supports Microsoft Entra authentication validation
 - Balances security with developer productivity
+- Is independent of specific authentication providers

 ## Implementation Progress Tracking